 The problem with this approach, at least for me, was that once I got started on work for other people, sitting down to write blog posts for my own blog just never happened.
 By the time I took care of everyone else’s needs, I had nothing left in terms of energy to write blog posts.

-To remedy that, first thing in the morning I now do a very quick check of all of my client emails, but unless there is some type of urgent task that simply can’t wait, I don’t do any VA work or other types of client work until after I’ve first spent some time on my own blog.
+To remedy that, first thing in the morning I now do a very quick check of all of my client emails, but unless there is some type of urgent task that simply can’t wait, I don’t do any client work until after I’ve first spent some time on my own blog.

 Since taking care of the needs of others is a normal part of my personality, I never have to worry about my clients not getting the care they need, so devoting time to my own blog first thing in the morning is an approach that works best for me.